kpadur/measuring-social-resilience-against-ht/README.md

 - gymnasium (version 0.29.1 or higher)
 - networkx (version 3.0 or higher)
 - pettingzoo (version 1.24.1 or higher)
-- optuna (version 3.6.1 or higher)
-- SALib (version 1.5.0 or higher)
-- statsmodels (version 0.14.2 or higher)
+- IPython (version 8.18.1 or higher)

 R version 4.4.2 or higher version is required for data analysis and visualisation.